 How the module will be delivered

-The module will consist of 40 lectures across both semesters plus 2 tutorials, a workshop on presentation skills and 2 presentation sessions.
+The module will consist of 40 lectures across both semesters plus 2 tutorials.
 Many of the lectures will include periods during which the students work on exercises set during the lecture.

 Skills that will be practised and developed